Royal Canadian Dragoons: Ukraine

 Operation Unifier, also known as Canadian Armed Forces Joint Task Force-Ukraine, is Canada's military mission to provide assistance to the training and professionalization of the Ukrainian Armed Forces.
 The Royal Canadian Dragoons contributed officers and soldiers to various rotations pre-Russia's February 2022 large-scale illegal invasion, including mounting and leading Rotation 5, and continue today to contribute to various ongoing missions to train the Security Forces of Ukraine to defend their homeland.

+Lineage chart

 Recognition

 On 10 November 1983 Canada Post issued 'The Royal Winnipeg Rifles, The Royal Canadian Dragoons as part of the Canadian Forces, Regiments, 1883–1983 series.
 The stamps were designed by Ralph Tibbles, based on a painting by William Southern.
 The 32¢ stamps are perforated 13.5 x 13 and were printed by Canadian Bank Note Company, Limited.

 Springbok cap badge

 The cap badge of The Royal Canadian Dragoons since 1913 features a springbok in recognition of the regiment's service in South Africa.

 In the Second Boer War (1899–1902) during the advance to Pretoria, the RCD set up camp in a field.
 Regimental legend has it that one of the sentries noticed that some springbok were behaving erratically, and alerted the officers, who ordered a stand-to.
 This resulted in the defeat of Boer forces that had been trying to sneak up through the fields to attack the Canadian force.
 However, there is no documentary evidence of this incident.
 The Commanding Officer at that time, Lt.-Col. Louis Lessard, makes no mention of it in his personal papers or his official reports.
 The commander of the RCD then put a request to King Edward VII, the reigning monarch, to officially have their cap badge changed to the springbok, which was finally accepted in 1913.